Rainforests, one of the lungs of our planet (phytoplankton being the other) or monoculture, one of the cancers of Earth. Which shall it be?

 (Audit of the Universe, chapter 5.2)

-This is the type of flora we most often rely on as crops, germinate and grow as part of a healthy pollination process.
-For many species, the bee population is an important part of this cycle.
+Medium-sized plants are the type of flora we most often rely on as crops, germinate, and grow as part of a healthy pollination process.
+For many species, the bee population is an integral part of this cycle.
 While bees collect nectar from plant flowers, pollen sticks to their legs.
 As the bees fly to other flowers, they pollinate the new location and allow the plant to reproduce.

 For the past five years, bee populations have declined by 25% worldwide in mass die-offs collectively called Colony Collapse Disorder.
-Although scientists have yet to conclusively identify the cause of CCD, most evidence points to pesticides used in industrial farming as the most likely culprit.
-If the bee population continues to plummet, it destroys a necessary step in how billions of plants are fertilized each year—with the potential results including extinction for many plants humans rely on.
+Although scientists have yet to identify the cause of CCD conclusively, most evidence points to pesticides used in industrial farming as the most likely culprit.
+If the bee population continues to plummet, it destroys a necessary step in how billions of plants are fertilized each year—with the possible results, including extinction for many plants on which humans rely.
 In response, the use of organic pesticides and predator pest control has risen in the developed world in an effort to keep that chain intact.

 Enormous Flora at Large

 It’s fair to describe the world’s forests as the “other lungs of the earth.”
-They recycle megatons of CO2 into oxygen each year, supporting the air cycle for breathable atmosphere and reducing the climate-changing CO2 content in the air.
-The forests aren’t as large as the world’s phytoplankton field, but still vital to keeping the system of our world in balance.
+They recycle megatons of CO2 into oxygen each year, supporting the air cycle for a breathable atmosphere and reducing the climate-changing CO2 content in the air.
+The forests aren’t as vast as the world’s phytoplankton field, but still vital to keeping the systems of our planet in balance.

-Beyond their role in the air cycle, the large rainforests of the world produce many of the foods we rely on.
-An incomplete list includes bananas, oranges, peppers, okra, peanuts, cashews, coffee beans, palm and coconut oil, cocoa, sugar, beans and a variety of spices and teas.
+Beyond their role in the air cycle, the extensive rainforests of the world produce many of our stable foods.
+An incomplete list includes bananas, oranges, peppers, okra, peanuts, cashews, coffee beans, palm and coconut oil, cocoa, sugar, beans, and a variety of spices and teas.

 According to the US National Cancer Institute, more than 2/3 of the medicines with cancer-fighting properties come from rainforest plants.
 These impressive statistics don’t even include manufactured drugs that based their original formula on compounds found in rainforest flora.